baasbox/docs/RestAPI/documents.rst

 -  Code 404: the collection specified does not exist
 -  Code 200: OK and unique ID will be returned.

+The @ID field is the unique ID of the document.

 **NOTE on Record
 Security Level**\